Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 12. Road atlas

-If you’re taking a Central Australia road trip like we did, then you might like to pack some paper maps.
+If you’re taking a Red Centre Way road trip like we did (it’s one of the best Australian road trips!), then you might like to pack some paper maps.

 For the most part, you’ll be able to access Google Maps, and let’s be fair – there are only a few main roads so it’s hard to get lost!
 But if you want to get off the beaten track, then a map book is a great item to pack for Uluru.